khenjy-cave/supply-demand/examples/trends_and_responses.md

-# Trends and Market Responses
+# Trends and Responses

-Tracking trends helps companies anticipate rather than react.
-The real challenge lies in *how* businesses respond.

-## Recent Trends:
-- **Sustainability**: Eco-conscious products and ethical supply chains.
-- **Remote Work**: Rise in productivity tools and asynchronous workflows.
-- **AI Everywhere**: From automation to creative generation.

-## Response Strategies:
-- Early adoption or pivot
-- Repositioning existing offerings
-- R&D investment or partnerships
+PT.
+Puri Global Sukses keeps up with trends like:

+- The rise of mixed-use living (residential + commercial).
+- Demand for modern smart-home features and green infrastructure.
+- Indonesia’s pivot to infrastructure-first development (especially in Batam SEZ).

-> “Recognizing a trend is easy—responding well is rare.”
+> Following trends is good—shaping them is better.